 Your employees arrive at the office ready to tend to their daily tasks.
 They boot up their computers and read emails as they enjoy a morning cup of coffee.
-Then, something appears in their inboxes that might end up putting a dent in their productivity: a meeting request.
-If any of this sounds familiar, it’s because it happens every day, at companies of all sizes across the country.
+Then, something appears in their inboxes that might put a dent in their productivity: a meeting request.
+If any of this sounds familiar, it happens daily at businesses of all sizes across the country.

-Determine an agenda.
+Determine a meeting agenda.

 The more specific you are with your statements, the better.
-For example, instead of listing “sales goals,” say “how can we increase sales by 25% by the end of the next quarter?”
+For example, instead of listing “sales goals,” say, “how can we increase sales by 20% by the end of the next quarter?”
 Clearly defining the agenda of your meeting will keep everyone on the same page, eliminate time-wasting, and maximize employee productivity.

-Don’t invite everyone.
+Do not invite everyone.

 To keep your meeting productive, keep the number of attendees to a minimum.
-Invite employees who are responsible for the tasks and/or projects that will be discussed.
+Invite employees responsible for the tasks or projects that will be discussed.
 If not, your other employees will sit there and not provide any valuable input.

-Keep it short.
+Keep your meetings short.

-If anyone starts discussing an unrelated topic, let them know that it can be addressed at a later date.
-Talking about something that has nothing to do with your meeting will be frustrating to your employees, and cause them to lose interest in your goals.
-For example, you don’t need to invite your company’s IT team attend a meeting that covers sales and cash flow forecasts.
+If anyone starts discussing an unrelated topic, let them know that it can be addressed later.
+Talking about something that has nothing to do with your meeting will frustrate your employees and cause them to lose interest in your goals.
+For example, you do not need to invite your company’s IT team to attend a meeting that covers sales and cash flow forecasts.

 End with action items.